Fixed assets home page

 What's new and in development

-Go to the Microsoft Dynamics 365 Roadmap to see what new features have been released and what new features are in development.
+Go to the Microsoft Dynamics 365 Release Notes to see what new features have been planned.

-You can find opinions, news, and other information about Fixed assets and other solutions on the Microsoft Dynamics 365 blog.
+You can find opinions, news, and other information on the Microsoft Dynamics 365 blog and the Microsoft Dynamics 365 Finance and Operations - Financials blog.

 The Microsoft Dynamics Operations Partner Community Blog gives Microsoft Dynamics Partners a single resource where they can learn what is new and trending in MBS Operations.